Chair's corner: Outgoing musings

 - the development of our ProPath that extends professional credentialing that the IAF is known for

-- the Methods Database, access to which is now primarily membership-based.
+- the Methods Library, access to which is now primarily membership-based.

 We're also redefining IAF conferences - we will return to a regular meeting at a global conference once every 3-4 years.
 The Board portfolios of Conferences and Marketing and Partnerships respectively have been reshaped to support this ambition.
 This was needed to ensure that conferences are run well and make, where possible, a decent profit to sustain the IAF and the value it has for members.